 Georgia* found herself homeless after her mum’s mental health condition deteriorated and made staying at home too dangerous.
-With no other family members or friends to turn to, she found her first Christmas away from home on her own in an unfurnished flat with not even a microwave to make a hot meal.
+With no other family members or friends to turn to, she found her first winter away from home on her own in an unfurnished flat with not even a microwave to make a hot meal.

 And while Georgia’s now working as an HR apprentice thanks to support from her keyworker and Centrepoint in Manchester, it’s worth remembering that for the 307,000 people currently thought to be homeless in the UK, the holidays can pose an extremely tough and often lonely reality.